Rust for Rustaceans #4: Error Handling in Rust

 For special functions that never return since they run in infinite loop, for

-example, there is a special never type !
+example, there is a special never type !.
+It represents a value

 that cannot ever be generated.